Judeadeniji/UtilitiJs/README.md

 This documentation provides an overview of the functions available in the `valueCheck` module, their parameters, return types, and examples of usage.
 You can use this documentation to understand and utilize the functionalities provided by the module.

 -----

+**Additional Documentation**

+For more comprehensive documentation and details about the functions and features not covered here, please check the documentation folder in the project repository.
+You can find more in-depth explanations and usage examples for the functions provided in the code.

 # Troubleshooting